erikwatson/Spider/README.md

 ## Features

-* Clean URLs and URL Routing.
+* Clean URLs and easy URL Routing.
-* MySQL or SQLite3 database connectivity and modeling
+* MySQL or SQLite3 database connectivity + abstraction
-* Templates.
+* Templating.
-* Error logging.
+* Logging to file, for errors, etc.
-* Password hashing with salt.
+* Strong Password hashing with salt.
 * File uploads.
-* New project generation, etc with [SpiderTools](https://github.com/championchap/SpiderTools)
+* [SpiderTools](https://github.com/championchap/SpiderTools), a convenient command line utility.
 * and more!